Introduction to Chromia CLI

 Database Requirement

-Why PostgreSQL?
-Chromia is built on relational blockchain technology, leveraging the power of SQL databases for efficient data storage and querying.
+Chromia is built on relational blockchain technology, leveraging SQL databases for efficient data storage and querying.
+For local development, this means you need a running database when using CLI commands that interact with a local blockchain.

 Understanding Key Management